Spencer Steer Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in the league.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Royals have a 5.13 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.10 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to give up 73 total home runs at a clip of 1.1 per game (to rank 16th in baseball).
+- The Royals rank 17th in baseball in home runs given up (74 total, 1.1 per game).

-- In his most recent time out on Tuesday against the Miami Marlins, the righty threw 4 1/3 innings, allowing one earned run while surrendering four hits.
+- The righty's most recent appearance came on Wednesday against the Miami Marlins, when he threw seven innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.